 Customers.
 Love.
 Benefits.
 Yeah, like that’s a surprise.

-You’re probably rolling your eyes as you read this, but here’s the thing: offering extra benefits to your customers doesn’t mean you’re doing them a favour.
-It means that you appreciate them choosing you over your competitors, that you’re willing to invest in your relationship to them and also that you’re determined to reach (or to keep, if you’re already there) the rank of top player.
+You’re probably rolling your eyes as you read this, but here’s the thing: offering extra benefits to your customers doesn’t mean you’re doing them a favor.
+It means that you appreciate them choosing you over your competitors, that you’re willing to invest in your relationship to them and also that you’re determined to reach (or to keep, if you’re already there) the rank of a top player.

 This should not even be an extra benefit anymore.
 If you’re an online retailer, there’s only one way your customers can buy from you.

 So, unless this will bring you close to bankruptcy (and we’re guessing it won’t), you should offer free shipping to all your customers regardless of the order amount, delivery area or payment method.
 Besides being a cool benefit, free delivery will increase the average order value and conversion & retention rates.